 - Academic advising and academic support (one-on-one meetings and group sessions)

 - Schedule and degree planning

 - Academic related programs and workshops

 - Assistance with educational opportunities

 - Assistance with transfer credits

 - Assistance with policies and procedures regarding academic requirements

 - Academic support assistance

+Students can schedule academic advising meetings by contacting their major academic advisor or at academicadvising@kcai.edu Academic advising information is also posted in MyKCAI, Student Resources tab.

 Academic Support

 Academic support services are available to all students to assist them in developing learning skills and strategies.
-Students are encouraged to seek out the assistance offered through academic support services by contacting their academic advisor.
+Students are encouraged to seek out the assistance offered through academic support services by contacting their major academic advisor or academicadvising@kcai.edu

-The Language & Learning lab, located on the third floor of the Jannes Library, is staffed by students who are trained to provide student support such as: peer tutoring, study assistance, writing assistance, studio support sessions.
+The Language & Learning lab, located on the second floor of DeBruce Hall, is staffed by students who are trained to provide student support such as: peer tutoring, study assistance, writing assistance, studio support sessions.

 Services include: